tgherzog/wbg-ogdtoolkit/sandbox.md

 This page is a sandbox for testing and practice.

-Here is a minor change, and an addition.

 ![Citizens in Nigeria participate in a readiness assessment exercise to identify high priority datasets](../docs/images/odra.jpg)
 {: .aside :}